 Sarah Dawn Harman: Young Padawan

 Sarah was born and raised in a small dairy/logging town about an hour north of Seattle.
 After high school and a summer of being a camp counselor she joined the Navy.
 Sarah served for 4 years as a Gunner’s Mate on the USS John Paul Jones DDG 53 out of San Diego and Pearl Harbor.
 After her contract ended she moved back to Washington briefly to work at the summer camp again.
 She was going to start going back to school when she stumbled upon an opportunity to mush dogs in Alaska.
 This is something Sarah had dreamed of doing since she was little but until that moment it wasn’t something she thought real people could just go do.
 She packed up her dog and whatever else could fit in her little truck and moved up to Fairbanks in June of 2017.
 She says, “The last year and half of being here has been most challenging yet also rewarding times of my life.
-I’m super excited to be spending this winter under the mentorship of Mari and the rest of ATAO team!”
+I’m super excited to be spending this winter under the mentorship of Will and the rest of ATAO team!”

 Arthur Worley: Chief of Dog Cuddles

 Arthur is the official Dog Snuggler and will be handling for CB300.
 Arthur is making the long trek from Minneapolis to see the dogs and drive Todd!
 They are always down to build puppy pens and engage in any other ill advised shenanigans for the good of the dogs.
-Outside of the world of dogs, they are a social worker, rock climber, and co-owner of Arthur and Mari’s Ill Advised Attempt at a Moving Company, LLC.
+Outside of the world of dogs, they are a social worker, rock climber, and co-owner of Arthur and Will’s Ill Advised Attempt at a Moving Company, LLC.

-Arthur has been a long time friend of Mari and Shawn and a supporter of ATAO from the beginning.
+Arthur has been a long time friend of Will and Shawn and a supporter of ATAO from the beginning.
 They are an instrumental part of the ATAO dream, whether in person or from afar!
 We are so excited that they are flying up from Minnesota to help handle for the Copper Basin 300.
 They make up part of a kick-butt handling team that will be instrumental in ATAO’s success.